Having trouble quitting smoking? You’re in good company. Mark Twain’s take on the challenge is a classic:

 Treatment should be three times per week for the first two weeks, then two times per week for the next two weeks and as needed after the fourth week.
 This course of ten treatments is recommended to help patients through the acute withdrawal period –cravings should subside significantly during this time and patients usually find that their overall feeling of wellness has improved.
 Most patients feel very relaxed while receiving acupuncture, and may even fall asleep.
 In addition to the acupuncture treatments, I also make diet and lifestyle suggestions tailored to each patient’s constitution and personal goals and needs.

-We want to thank you for visiting our website, and in return we would like to offer you a FREE Acupuncture Health Assessment ($95 value.)
+We would like to offer you a FREE Acupuncture Health Assessment ($95 value.)
 This coupon is good for one initial exam and limited to one coupon per person.
 Click on the coupon to download it before this offer expires.

 Your no-cost, no-obligation consult includes:

 - Extensive exams of your pulses and the appearance of your tongue, eyes and complexion